patrycjagawecki/HistoricalFlightData/README.md

 * Dashboard will provide insightful visuals that will support my business requirements, including insights on flight performance, delays, cancellations, departure and arrival times, and other operational insights.
 I will allow an extensive amount of filtering and drilling down to view data on specific times and airports.

+* The system must support quick and efficient ETL processes so that data can be consistently cleaned, transformed, and stored in a structured format to support advanced analysis and reporting.